Netcracker/qubership-opensearch/documentation/installation-guide/disaster-recovery/README.md

   registrationAuthPassword: "Bnmq5567_PO"
 ```

-Before `standby` cluster installation you should copy `opensearch-admin-certs` and `opensearch-transport-certs` Kubernetes secrets to the Kubernetes namespace for `standby` service.
+Before the standby cluster installation, copy `opensearch-admin-certs` and `opensearch-transport-certs` Kubernetes secrets to the Kubernetes namespace for the standby service.
-The configuration for `standby` OpenSearch cluster is as follows:
+The configuration for the standby OpenSearch cluster is as follows:

 ```yaml
 global: